StevenTammen/chrya.com/pages/about.md

 In terms of specifics:

-- Chrya is a 5 letter domain, which makes it fast to type and easy to remember.
+- Chrya is a 5 letter domain, which makes it fast to write/type and easy to remember.
 Available 5 letter domains are becoming exceedingly rare.
-- Chrya.com is mnemonic by virtue of word-initial consonance
+- Chrya.com is mnemonic by virtue of alliteration
 - Chrya is a .com domain for several reasons:
   - It is the type of domain that non-tech-savvy people are most familiar with, and the type of domain that is most instantly recognizable to us all.
   - .com domains are less likely to be screened for religious content than .org domains.
 (Some restrictive governments and organizations attempt to block religious content).